syncfusion-content/javascript-docs/js/api/ejHeatMap.md

 ### isResponsive `Boolean`
 {:#members:isResponsive}

-Specifies can enable responsive mode or not for heatmap.
+Specifies can enable responsive mode or not for heat map.

 #### Default Value: